Looking for a longer-term strategy, like position trading?

 - And, of course, your risk tolerance

-Position trading is also less demanding on a day-to-day basis.
-You don’t have to be as obsessive about watching charts on a daily and hourly basis.
-Rather, you’ll check in on your investment to make sure it’s performing according to the trend you’ve identified.
+Position trading can also be less demanding on a day-to-day basis.
+You don’t have to be as obsessive about watching charts daily and hourly.
+But you do have to check it regularly to make sure it’s performing as you expect.

-On a broader level, position trading can also be more appealing in different types of markets.
+On a broader level, position trading can be more appealing in different types of markets…

-For example: If we’re in a bull market where there are strong emerging trends, it can be a good time to engage in position trading.
+For example: A bull market with strong emerging trends can be a good time for position trading as stocks slowly trend up.

-On the other hand, if it’s a bear market, taking advantage of smaller fluctuations by day trading might be more advantageous.
+But in a bear market, day trading might be more advantageous.

-The Difference Between a Long and Short Position
+The Difference Between a Long-Term and Short-Term Position

 As a position trader, you’re looking for stocks that you can stick with for a while in hopes of profiting off of a longer-term trend.